 Or even worse, there was the chance that he would push her away.
 He used to be her boss, after all.
 Maybe she still held some obligation toward him and viewed him as a superior.
 Maybe, he thought, she just wanted to be friendly and have a confidante.
 Whatever the case may be, there was some risk in deciding to pour his heart out to her.

 He opened one of the desk drawers, intending to write a letter that would never be sent.
 Someone once told him that writing his thoughts down in a letter, but not actually sending it, would raise his spirits.
 Gumshoe wasn't entirely sure he believed that, but he figured he had nothing to lose either way.
 He retrieved some stationery and a pen from the desk's drawer, and spent the next twenty minutes writing, expressing his deepest thoughts in the best way he knew how, hoping that someday he would be able to say these words aloud.
 Once it was written, he folded the letter and placed it in an envelope, even going so far as to address it to Maggey.

-He left off the stamp, and instead placed the envelope back inside the drawer, closing it as he did so.
+Gumshoe sighed.
 Once again, it was the usual situation.
-Gumshoe was left with conflicting feelings and uncertainty, but he decided that the best thing he could do would be to take his relationship with Maggey one day at a time.
+He was left with conflicting feelings and uncertainty, but he decided that the best thing he could do would be to take his relationship with Maggey one day at a time.
 He was grateful for every minute they spent together, and he didn't want to do anything that may place that in jeopardy.
 He stood up from the desk, turning off the lamp as he did so, and walked down the hall towards his bedroom.

 Surely he felt better now.